prophetgoddess/FNAECSTemplate/README.md

 MoonTools.ECS is an entity component system library made by my friend evan. it is as far as i know the best available ECS library for C#.

+i also use [FontStashSharp](https://github.com/FontStashSharp/FontStashSharp) for text loading and rendering.

 ## prerequisites

 - [git](https://git-scm.com) (obviously)